-14 During the first quarter of 2022, the Company proceeded with the sale of appartments, villas and additional plots.
-The Company continues the construction of the project's infrastructure which is expected to be completed over the next 2 years.
+14 During the first quarter of 2023, the Company continued with the sale of appartments, villas and townhouses.
+Furthermore, the Company continues with the construction of the project's infrastructure which is expected to be completed over the next two years.
+During 2023, the construction of the first residential units are expected to be commenced.